-All students applying for admission to the Health Science Center are eligible to apply for federal financial assistance if they meet the eligibility requirements as determined by the Department of Education.
+All students applying for admission into Department of Education approved degree-seeking programs at UT Health San Antonio are eligible to apply for federal financial assistance if they meet the eligibility requirements as determined by the Department of Education.
 To apply for all forms of federal or state financial aid a student must complete the Free Application for Federal Student Aid (FAFSA) on an annual basis.
 Students wishing to apply for institutional scholarships must also complete an online scholarship application through their Student Portal (after submission of the FAFSA for the new aid year).
 Texas residents that cannot complete a FAFSA, due to an ineligible citizenship status, may complete the TASFA application for consideration of scholarships and/or other state aid.

 The Office of Veteran Services and Financial Aid (VSFA) web site is maintained and updated as needed to provide students with the most current information available and students are strongly encouraged to use it as their first source of information concerning VSFA policy and procedures.

-The Health Science Center awards students ready for packaging favorable aid such as grants/scholarships or work study funds on a first-come, first-served basis, using the date your FAFSA was electronically signed.
+UT Health San Antonio awards students ready for packaging favorable aid such as grants/scholarships or work study funds on a first-come, first-served basis, using the date your FAFSA was electronically signed.
 Students are encouraged to apply as soon as possible each aid year and complete all required steps.